A Family Guide and Review of The Horniman Museum, London

 The Horniman has quite strict rules on eating.
 No food is allowed to be eaten in the museum, and they did ask me to take away my baby’s snack.

-The Horniman has a lovely, recently renovated cafe with a great menu.
-It is well equipt with high-chairs and baby changing facilities and also does a great kids’ meal.
+However, the Horniman has a lovely, recently renovated cafe with a great menu.
+It is well-equipped with high-chairs and baby changing facilities, and also offers great kids’ meals.
 See the Horniman Cafe menu here.

 The Horniman Museum Cafe Menu and Selection of Pastries